tokio-rs/website/content/blog/2019-08-tracing.md

 ...
 ```

-Looking at the `request` spans outut by the load generator, we start to notice a
+Looking at the `request` spans output by the load generator, we start to notice a
 pattern.
 The value of the `req.path` field is always either `"/"` or `"/z"`.

 We can reload the filter configuration again, setting the verbosity to maximum